Download a read-only Word copy of this DPA here, or download a PDF copy of this DPA here.

 - The Controller represents and warrants that: (i) it shall comply with this DPA and its obligations under Data Protection Law; (ii) it has obtained any, and all, necessary permissions and authorisations necessary to permit the Processor, its Affiliates and Sub-processors, to execute their rights or perform their obligations under this DPA; and (iii) all Affiliates of the Controller who use the Services shall comply with the obligations of the Controller set out in this DPA.

-- The Controller shall implement appropriate technical and organisational procedures to protect Personal Data, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
+- The Controller shall implement appropriate technical and organisational measures to protect Personal Data, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
 The Controller shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk, including inter alia as appropriate: (i) the pseudonymisation and encryption of Personal Data; (ii) the ability to ensure the on-going confidentiality, integrity, availability and resilience of processing systems and services; (iii) the ability to restore the availability and access to Personal Data in a timely manner in the event of a physical or technical incident; (iv) a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing.
 In accessing the appropriate level of security account shall be taken in particular of the risks that are presented by processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Personal Data transmitted, stored or otherwise processed.

 - The Controller acknowledges and agrees that some instructions from the Controller including the Processor assisting with audits, inspections, DPIAs or providing other assistance under this DPA, may result in additional fees.
 In such case the Processor shall notify the Controller of its fees for providing such assistance in advance and shall be entitled to charge the Controller for its reasonable costs and expenses in providing such assistance, unless agreed otherwise.